kuzzleio/documentation-old/src/api-documentation/errors/index.md

 **status**: 504

-A `GatewayTimeoutError` is thrown if Kuzzle is too long to respond.
+A `GatewayTimeoutError` is thrown if Kuzzle takes too long to respond.

 <aside class="warning">
 Receiving this error does not guarantee the original request was not processed, just that it was not processed _in time_.<br>